Analytically parameterized solutions for robust quantum control using smooth pulses: Analytical solutions to the robustness conditions

+The first relation indicates that $\mathcal R(\chi)$ and $\alpha(\chi)$ are not independent; either one can be used to parametrize the time evolution operator.
+The second relation tells us how to translate a pulse specified in the $\mathcal R(\chi)$/$\alpha(\chi)$ parametrization back to the original parametrization in Ref.~\cite{Barnes2015} in terms of $\Phi(\chi)$.

-At this point, we have reparametrized the solution of the Schr\"odinger equation in terms of a function $\alpha(\chi)$ instead of $\Phi(\chi)$, and showed how it would be related to $\Phi(\chi)$ of the original parameterization.
-The advantage of this reparametrization is that the robustness conditions simplify into \emph{local} boundary conditions for $\alpha(\chi)$ as opposed to \emph{nonlocal} robustness conditions on $\Phi(\chi)$, as we will show shortly.
-Furthermore, the problem is analytically solvable when $\alpha(\chi)$ is chosen in such a way that $\cos\alpha(\chi) \sin^2(2\chi)$ is integrable.
-A better alternative, however, is to consider $\mathcal R(\chi)$ as the independent variable, which in turn defines $\alpha(\chi)$ through its derivative.
+At this point, we have reparametrized the solution of the Schr\"odinger equation in terms of a function $\alpha(\chi)$ (or equivalently $\mathcal R(\chi)$) instead of $\Phi(\chi)$, and showed how it would be related to $\Phi(\chi)$ of the original parameterization.
+The advantage of this reparametrization is that the robustness conditions simplify into \emph{local} boundary conditions for $\alpha(\chi)$ and $\mathcal R(\chi)$ as opposed to \emph{nonlocal} robustness conditions on $\Phi(\chi)$, as we will show shortly.